How Vinyl Records Revolutionized Music Distribution

 Pressing Plants and Production Processes

 Vinyl record distribution methods began with pressing plants, where the actual records were manufactured.
 These plants played a critical role in ensuring the quality and consistency of the records produced.
 The production process involved several meticulous steps that required both precision and expertise.
-Here’s a detailed look at the process:
+Here’s a look at the process:

 • Creating the Master: The first step in vinyl production is creating a master disc from the original recording.
 This master serves as the template for all subsequent copies.